Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Hidden classes

-The goal of hidden classes is to allow you to create classes that are not visible.
-This means that they cannot be associated with other classes, nor can they be discovered by reflection.
-Classes such as these usually have a short life cycle, so they are designed to be mainly efficient.
-They are especially useful for developers working with the JVM.
+The aim of hidden classes is to enable the creation of classes that are not visible.
+This means that they cannot be linked by other classes, nor can they be discovered using reflection.
+Classes like these usually have a short lifecycle, which is why they are designed to be mainly efficient.
+They are particularly useful for developers working with the JVM.

 Java SE 14

-Introduced as a preview in Java 12 and enhanced in version 13, the switch expression has become a language standard.
+The switch expression, which was introduced as a preview in Java 12 and enhanced in version 13, became a language standard.

 Code – Switch as a language standard in Java SE 14